Simple Sweet Potato Apple Casserole Recipe

 • Juice of 1 lemon

 Slice the apples and sweet potatoes into even pieces.
-We slice our apples pretty thin by using the apple corer/peeler that we borrowed from my mom.
-Then we slice the sweet potatoes to the same thickness.
+We slice our apples pretty thin then slice the sweet potatoes to the same thickness.
 Place them in a large mixing bowl.

-Add cinnamon, nutmeg, cardamom, sucanat or honey, vanilla and lemon juice.
+Add cinnamon, nutmeg, cardamom, maple syrup, vanilla and lemon juice.
 Stir it up until it’s all mixed together.

 Melt the butter or coconut oil then drizzle over the mixture.
 Stir it all up, then pour it into a baking dish.
 We use one that’s 9 x13 inches and I advise not stirring in that dish – it makes a big mess.
 Well, it does when I try it.